See how strong your tests really are—not just how much code they exercise.

 Across real-world projects, the patterns are consistent:

-- High coverage often hides weak tests
+- High coverage often hides weak tests – such tests waste developers’ time and unnecessarily inflate CI bills

 - Test quality varies significantly across the same codebase